-The Livingston Theatre Company hosts open call auditions for each of their mainstage productions.
-The LTC encourage both actors and non-actors to get involved in any aspect of a production in they wish to.
+The Livingston Theatre Company hosts open call auditions for each of our mainstage productions.
+LTC encourages both actors and non-actors to get involved in any and all aspects of a production.
 Our company is made of entirely Rutgers undergraduate student volunteers.
-If you wish to learn more about the company, check out the Getting Involved page or email the company's producers at email@example.com.
-This seasons auditions will be held on the following dates:
+If you wish to learn more about the company, check out the main Get Involved page or email the company's producers at info@ruLTC.org.

-Callbacks for each show will follow on the next two days in the Yorba Lounge of Tillet Hall (on the Livingston campus).
+Callbacks for each show will follow within the next two days.
 A callback list for each show will be posted on the website after the second open call audition.
-If you are interested in auditioning for any of these shows but cannot make either of the open calls, please email artistic explaining your situation.
+If you are interested in auditioning for any of these shows but cannot make either of the open calls, please email artistic@ruLTC.org explaining your situation.

 What to bring to auditions

-- A theatrical resume (if you have one)
+A theatrical resume (if you have one) OPTIONAL

 What are callbacks?

 Callbacks are a second set of auditions for actors who are selected by the show's production staff.
 At callbacks you could be asked to present material from the show to determine fit and potential.
-You may be given some material in advance or just asked to show up, but things that you might expect to do include: dance a short number taught by the shows choreographer, sing selected pieces from the song that you will learn with the shows' musical director, and exhibit your acting skills by reading selected scenes from the script for the director and assistant director.
+You may be given some material in advance or just asked to show up, but things that you might expect to do include: dance a short number taught by the show's choreographer, sing selected pieces from the song that you will learn with the show's musical director, and/or exhibit your acting skills by reading selected scenes from the script for the director and assistant director.
 The callback process will vary depending on the show’s needs, and you never know what a production staff has up its sleeves!
 So, approach the process with confidence in your abilities, an open mind, and a positive attitude!

 If you are called back and do not attend without contacting us, you will be greatly reducing your chances of being cast in the show.
 If you have a legitimate conflict, please email artistic@ruLTC.org explaining your situation in advance of callbacks and bring it to the attention of the stage manager and audition panel during the open call.